 Develop a strong and aggressive citywide anti-displacement and anti-gentrification program focused on people and jobs.
 This would include establishment of a non-solicitation order directing real-estate agents to stop making offers to homeowners, small business owners and manufacturers who have not initiated or specifically expressed a "willingness or a desire" to sell.
-Such a law was enacted with bi-partisan support and signed into law by Governor Mario Cuomo in 1989. [http://openiurist.org/27/i3d/834]Prior to that the Secretary of State had issued "cease-and-desist" orders in which brokers were ordered to stop approaching homeowners in designated areas.
+Such a law was enacted with bi-partisan support and signed into law by Governor Mario Cuomo in 1989. [http://openiurist.org/27/i3d/i834].
+Prior to that the Secretary of State had issued "cease-and-desist" orders in which brokers were ordered to stop approaching homeowners in designated areas.
 The Clinton Special District could serve as a potential model for this type of citywide effort.

-2. Enhanced Legal Assistance, Tenant/Homeowner Advocacy and Organizing Efforts and the second secon landlords or by real estate speculators.
+2. Enhanced Legal Assistance, Tenant/Homeowner Advocacy and Organizing Efforts Provide, as the Mayor has proposed, legal assistance to tenants, property owners, and small business owners so that they can have access to legal representation if they have been harassed or victimized in any way by landlords or by real estate speculators.
 This program should be expanded to include funding of community and tenant organizers, and other professionals needed to make such a program citywide and enforceable.
 Also included should be funds set aside to assist homeowners by providing them with foreclosure counseling.